This article will be updated as additional information becomes available. Please check back here regularly for updates and new FAQ.

 - Remote Desktop Services Hosts (RDSH) – Requires protection from one session to another session or from session to host attacks.

-Use these registry keys to enable the mitigations on the server and make sure that the system is restarted for the changes to take effect:
+Use the following registry keys to enable the mitigations on the server and make sure that the system is restarted for the changes to take effect.

 Switch | Registry Settings